bminer/node-blade/README.md

 ### Doctypes

 Don't forget a doctype!
-Actually, you can, whatever... defaults to HTML 5, of course.
+Actually, you can, whatever...

 Add a doctype using the `doctype` keyword or `!!!` like this: